 The Compact Sodium Cooled Reactor Facility Karlsruhe (KNK), a prototype reactor to demonstrate the Fast Breeder Reactor Technology in Germany, was in operation from 1971 to 1991.
 The dismantling activities started in 1991.
 The project aim is the green field in 2020.
-Most of the reactor internals as well as the primary and secondary cooling loops are already dismantled.
-The total contaminated sodium inventory has already been disposed of.
-Only the high activated reactor vessel shielding structures are remaining.
-Due to the high dose rates these structures must be dismantled remotely.
-For the dismantling of the primary shielding of the reactor vessel, 12 stacked cast iron blocks with a total mass of 90 Mg and single masses up to 15.5 Mg, a remote-controlled multifunctional dismantling device (HWZ) was designed, manufactured and tested in a mock-up.
-After successful approval of the test sequences by the authorities, the HWZ was implemented into the reactor building containment for final assembling of the auxiliary equipment and subsequent hot commissioning in 2012.
-Dismantling of the primary shielding blocks is scheduled for early 2013.
+Most of the reactor internals as well as the primary and secondary cooling loops have already been dismantled.
+The contaminated sodium inventory has already been disposed of completely.
+Only the highly activated reactor vessel shielding structures remain.
+Due to their high dose rates, these structures must be dismantled remotely.
+For the removal of the primary shielding of the reactor vessel, 12 stacked cast iron blocks with a total mass of 90 Mg and individual masses of up to 15.5 Mg, a remote-controlled multifunctional dismantling device (HWZ) was designed, manufactured and tested in a mock-up.
+Since it is not possible to remove the segments in one piece for offsite treatment, a special prototype band-saw (BWZ) had to be developed for sawing the segments both horizontally and vertically into smaller pieces.
+The resulting sub-segments are transferred directly into repository containers.